Brahms-Institut

 Is photography allowed?

-Photography policies may vary, so it is advisable to check with the staff upon your arrival.
+Photography policies may vary; it is best to check the museum’s guidelines regarding photography before your visit.

 Are there guided tours?